expo/expo/docs/pages/workflow/customizing.md

 # Production

 When you're ready to ship your app, you can build it with EAS Build!
+[Learn more](/build/introduction.md).

 <TerminalBlock cmd={['# Install the CLI', 'npm i -g eas-cli', '# Build your app!', 'eas build']} />